OUR KPIs

 Relevance

-HSE is of primary importance to Serica, and the Company aims for continuous improvement of our HSE performance, providing a safe working environment for our staff.
+HSE is of primary importance to Serica, and the Company aims for continuous improvement of our HSE performance, providing a safe working environment for our valued staff and contractors.

 Carbon intensity (kgCO2/boe)